 The practice runs an appointment system, with daily surgeries (9.00-11.30am & 3.00-5.30pm) for routine pre-booked appointments (please also see details below for emergency appointments).
 This allows patients to secure an appointment up to two weeks ahead (or four weeks ahead at the discretion of a doctor).
 Any request for a same day appointment is triaged by that day's Duty Doctor.
 Please telephone 01492 515787 to make an appointment.
 Please book one appointment per person.
 If you feel you need longer to discuss several problems with the doctor, ask the receptionist for a longer appointment.
 You may choose to see any doctor but try to avoid changing, especially during the course of one illness or problem.
-Please explain to a staff member when booking an appointment who your preferred GP is and we will make every attempt to accomodate your request.
+Please explain to a staff member when booking an appointment who your preferred GP is and we will make every attempt to accommodate your request.
 If your appointment is of an urgent nature, we cannot guarantee that you will be able to see your preferred GP.
 Please click here to read about why it is important for a receptionist to know what is wrong with you when you book an appointment.

 We do try to keep to appointment times but naturally there are sometimes going to be unavoidable delays.
 Please be patient: it may be your turn for extra time on another occasion.
 Please remember to bring your medication (and medication boxes) with you when seeing a GP or nurse.